Tulip-Dev/tulip/doc/python/gettingstarted.rst

 at the bottom of the Tulip GUI (see :ref:`Figure 1<fig1>`).
 It enables to execute Python statements in an interactive manner.
 A combo box allows to select a graph from those currently loaded in the Tulip software.
 The selected graph is then bound to a global Python variable named "graph".

-.. warning:: All modifications that have been performed on a graph through the Python REPL cannot be undone.
+Since Tulip 5.0, the undo / redo features on graph state is now handled in that component, meaning every graph modification performed by the executed Python statements can be reverted.

 .. _fig1:
 .. figure:: tulipPythonREPL.png